Plymouth and Dartmoor Railway: Extension to Sutton Pool, and first contracts

-On 21 September 1820 the Committee signed a momentous agreement with the firm of Johnson and Bryse.
+On 21 September 1820 the committee signed a momentous agreement with the firm of Johnson and Bryse.
 They had acquired tenancy rights to extract granite from Dartmoor and needed to bring it down to Plymouth for use there in the breakwater project, and to coastal shipping for onward transit.
-They would pay a flat rate of 2s 6d per ton irrespective of distance for a volume averaging 8,000 tons per annum: a steady income of £1,000 a year for the Company.
+They would pay a flat rate of 2s 6d per ton irrespective of distance for a volume averaging 8,000 tons per annum: a steady income of £1,000 a year for the company.
 This was ratified at a meeting of all the proprietors on 3 March 1821.

 Alteration to the main route

 On 26 December 1820 the engineer Stuart reported that Shillabear's route as far as Jump (later called Roborough) which ran via Fursdon was too steep for horse traction.
 He proposed a variation of the route on "Mr Archer's Land" that would reduce the gradient from 22" to 18" in the chain.
 (From 1 in 36 to 1 in 44; Kendall comments "as opposed to the estimated 1 in 72 maximum".)
-This required a further revision of the route immediately after obtaining the second Act of Parliament, and after the letting of contracts for construction, and Stuart's report was unwelcome.
+This required a further revision of the route immediately after obtaining the second act of Parliament, and after the letting of contracts for construction, and Stuart's report was unwelcome.
 Some embankment works near Roborough had already been undertaken.
-The Committee held Stuart responsible and brought in Roger Hopkins as Assistant Engineer.
+The committee held Stuart responsible and brought in Roger Hopkins as assistant engineer.
 In due course a new route with easier gradients was surveyed and approved; its course ran to the east of the earlier proposed route, but required a tunnel (Leigham Tunnel) and added a further £5,000 to the cost of the line.
-An Act authorising this was passed on 2 July 1821.
+An act of Parliament, the Plymouth and Dartmoor Railway Act 1821 (1 & 2 Geo.
+4. c. cxxv), authorising this was passed on 2 July 1821.
 The total estimated cost thus became £40,000 and the length 25½ miles (41 km).

 The new route needed to pass through the lands of the Earl of Morley, and he had a slatestone quarry at Cann; this was not far from the proposed line, but at a lower level in steeply sloping terrain, and the other side of the River Plym.
 He demanded a connection from the line to serve the quarry, and this was formally (but perhaps injudiciously) agreed to by three committee members on 6 June 1821 without reference to the full Committee.
 The connection might be a conventional branch line, or an incline crossing the Plym.